 Abruptly stopping taking benzodiazepines can present many negative effects and can be dangerous for the patient.
 We strongly recommend that chronic users go through the detoxification phase in a medically-supervised safe environment, such as the residential rehab programme available at Castle Health.

 Treatment for Benzodiazepine Addiction at Castle Health

 Stopping benzodiazepine use may be difficult for many patients who have been relying on the drug to relieve other medical conditions, especially when the drug has already been administered for a long time.

 Residential benzodiazepine addiction treatment is recommended because of the potentially dangerous withdrawal symptoms in chronic users.
 Complete detoxification from the drug, as well as other substances such as alcohol is the first step in our addiction recovery programme.
 The medical detox phase is supervised by a qualified team of doctors and nurses and patients recovering from benzodiazepine addiction benefit from ongoing support and the highest quality of care.

 At our Castle Health centres, we personalise each addiction treatment plan so that it fits the patient’s needs.
 All our patients attend individual and group therapy sessions, as well as complementary therapies such as art or creative writing therapy.
-Long-term recovery is our main goal and to ensure this we provide a comprehensive two-year recovery mapping continuing care plan, in addition to teletherapy individual and group sessions.
+Long-term recovery is our main goal and to ensure this we provide a comprehensive continuing care plan which includes individual and group sessions.